 Clackamas Community College is a public school in a suburban setting in Oregon City, Oregon.
 Clackamas Community College was founded in 1966 and enrolls 5,555 undergrads and no graduate students.
-Clackamas Community College provides on-campus housing for students.
+Clackamas Community College provides housing for students.
 The majority of students live on campus.

-Interested in journalism or communications?
-Clackamas Community College students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.
+Are you interested in journalism and communications?
+Clackamas Community College students can write for the campus newspaperor be a producer for the student-run television channel.

 Excited for Greek life?
 Clackamas Community College has fraternities, but doesn't have sororities.

 Planning to play sports?
 Clackamas Community College has many options for athletes.
 See them all and learn more about life at Clackamas Community College on the Student Life page.

 |2022 Clackamas Community College Facts At-A-Glance|

 |Early Decision Acceptance Rate||ED not offered|

 There is no one way to define a "good" college or university.
 Admissions difficulty, admitted student statistics, tuition, and financial aid can all provide a sense of how competitive a university is.

 Let's take a closer look at these areas to get a better sense of what Clackamas Community College offers and if the school might be the right college for you.

 Retention refers to the number of students that stay enrolled at a school over time.
 It is a way to measure how satisfied students are with their school experience, and if they have the support necessary to succeed in college.